gy261/Mercari_ML_test/README.md

 # Mercari_ML_test

-This is Guo Yang's Submission for the Mercari ML test.
+This is Guo Yang (gy261@cam.ac.uk)'s Submission for the Mercari ML test.

 ## Description